apache/ignite/web-console/quercus-webapps/webapps/mongoAdmin/README.md

 #### Relaxed JSON

-MongoDB PHP GUI supports a relaxed JSON syntax.
+MongoDB Admin GUI supports a relaxed JSON syntax.
 In practice, this query:

 ```js
 city: New York